The Free-response Questions

 What students should be able to do:

-- Be ready to read and apply; often these problems contain a lot of writing which needs to be carefully read.
+- Be ready to read and apply; often these problems contain a lot of words which need to be carefully read and understood.

 - Recognize that rate = derivative.